TL;DR: Is Cluely AI Worth It?

 • Record with permission, keeping everything above board.

-• Learn after the fact, using sales coaching features without betraying anyone’s trust in the moment.
+• Learn after the fact, building a real skill without betraying anyone’s trust in the moment.

 Whatever tool you end up using, it’s worth asking a simple question: Would I be okay if someone did this to me?